lwjglgamedev/vulkanbook/bookcontents/chapter-04/chapter-04.md

 - `format`: The format of the image.
 In this case we just use the format of the underlying swap chain images.
 - `subresourceRange`: This parameter allow us to select a specific range of the underlying image.
 We can select a specific set of mipmap levels or layers (in the case of array of layers).
 In this case, we can control the maximum mipmap level (through the `mipLevels`argument), and we stick to 1 layer.
 Regarding the aspects, for this specific case, we will get the color aspect (for example there are some other aspect for depth images).

-With the `VkImageViewCreateInfo` structure filled up, we just need to call the `vkCreateImageView` to get a handle to the the Image View.
+With the `VkImageViewCreateInfo` structure filled up, we just need to call the `vkCreateImageView` to get a handle to the Image View.
 The rest of the class is just some *getters* to access main attributes and the `cleanup` method to free the resources.

 ```java
 ...